citp/privacy-policy-historical/f/fa/fas/fashiontrendsetter.com.md

 Fashion Trendsetter reserves the right to modify this policy at any time.
 Thank you for your cooperation.

-This privacy policy was put in effect on October 14, 2008.
+This privacy policy was put in effect on April 8, 2009.